 6. Starter for Ten – by David Nicholls

 It was my love for BBC2 quiz show University Challenge that made me buy this book seven or eight years ago.
 And it is now almost in tatters from the amount of times I’ve read it.
 It’s the best coming-of-age novel I’ve ever read and it is probably the funniest book I’ve ever read too.
-Set in the 1980s we follow our protagonist Brian Jackson who is a geeky, hapless but nice guy who goes off to university and joins the University Challenge quiz team – his dream.
-Brian also falls in love with an unattainable girl, makes terrible jokes, always says the wrong thing and still has bad acne at age 19.
+Set in the 1980s we follow protagonist Brian Jackson who is a geeky, hapless but nice guy who goes off to university and joins the University Challenge quiz team – his dream come true.
+Brian also falls in love with an unattainable girl, makes terrible jokes and always says the wrong thing.
 The whole story is very funny but it’s his internal thoughts that are fucking hysterical – and unlike the aforementioned Charles Pooter, Brian knows exactly how he comes across.
-It’s a delight to read and though Brian may be a dope at times and have slightly pretentious aspirations, he is undeniably a great guy.
-And for anyone who grew up in the 1980s, this is a great book for nostalgia.

 7. Matilda – Roald Dahl